youmeizhang/interview-questions/System Design/README.md

 * Counter based:
   - single host: counter as maintainer, when get request from different worker host, it returns counter to it and then increase itself, so each worker host get unique counter.
 But single node, fail easily
-  - all host: every host tries to maintain the counter
+  - all host: every host tries to maintain the counter, high pobability of colision
+  - range based: no colision, each worker host is in different range

+* Steps:
+  - long url comes, it goes to Load Balancer
+  - goes to worker host
+  - zookeeper checks if the range exhausts otherwise assign new range
+  - store tiny and long URL into DB, at the same time, store in distributed cache as well
+  - if it is short url then it goes to check cache first, otherwise goes to DB

 ##### Layers
 * Application layer